saidake/interview/README.md

-# Simi Interview
+# Simi Docs
-Simi Interview is a collection of technical documents.
+Simi Docs is a collection of technical documents.
 These technical documents are licensed under CC-BY-SA 4.0.
 * The content is free to use and share, but **commercial use** is prohibited.
-* Attribution is required: please credit the original source with a link to https://github.com/saidake/simi-interview.
+* Attribution is required: please credit the original source with a link to https://github.com/saidake/simi-docs.

 | Algorithms | Interview Questions | System Design |
 |------------|---------------------|----------------|